dangitrp/medical-rp-guide/docs/Hospital/Paranormal.md

   - Plugging in to any console port and running diagnostics
   - Taking apart nearby electronics or metal objects for parts to use in surgery
 - Cautions:
-  - Do not connect to higher than 240v electricity
+  - Do not connect to higher than 240v electricity unless otherwise noted

 ## Vampires